danij/Forum/doc/Benchmark-Repository.md

 ## Environment

-The environment used consisted of a virtual machine running 64-bit Linux 4.8.0 under a 2.4 GHz core with less than 2 GB RAM.
+The benchmark was conducted on a virtual machine with a 2.4 GHz core, <2 GB RAM and running 64-bit Linux 4.8.0.

-The code was compiled with gcc 6.2.0 and the following flags `-std=c++14 -Wall -Werror -O3 -DNDEBUG`
+The code was compiled with GCC 6.2.0 and the following flags `-std=c++14 -Wall -Werror -O3 -DNDEBUG`

 ## Test Data